huggingface/peft/docs/source/developer_guides/checkpoint.md

 }
 ```

-This contains a lot of entries and at first glance, it could feel difficult to figure out all the right values to put in there.
+This contains a lot of entries, and at first glance, it could feel overwhelming to figure out all the right values to put in there.
 However, most of the entries are not necessary to load the model.
-This is because they use the default values and thus don't need to be added, or because they only affect the initialization of the LoRA weights, which is irrelevant when it comes to loading the model.
-If you find that you don't know what a specific parameter does, e.g. `"use_rslora"`, just don't add it and you should be fine.
-Also note that as we add more options, this file will get more entries in the future, but it should be backwards compatible.
+This is either because they use the default values and don't need to be added or because they only affect the initialization of the LoRA weights, which is irrelevant when it comes to loading the model.
+If you find that you don't know what a specific parameter does, e.g., `"use_rslora",` don't add it, and you should be fine.
+Also note that as more options are added, this file will get more entries in the future, but it should be backward compatible.

-When it comes to the bare minimum of what needs to be included, it is sufficient to have this minimal json:
+At the minimum, you should include the following entries:

 ```json
 {